symfony/symfony-docs/create_framework/http_foundation.rst

 .. note::

-    Of course, using a framework should give you more than just security and testability, but the more important thing to keep in mind is that the framework you choose must allow you to write better code faster.
+    Using a framework should give you more than just security and testability, but the more important thing to keep in mind is that the framework you choose must allow you to write better code faster.

 Going OOP with the HttpFoundation Component
 -------------------------------------------